IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Parameterization

 \subsection{Kinematic chains}

-To create a model for the IK problem, we define a world inertial frame $\cW$, and we associate a reference frame $\cB_i$, $i\in\{1,\ldots,n\}$ in correspondence of each joint.
-For revolute joints, the $z$-axis of each reference frame is aligned with the revolute axis.
+We define a world reference frame $\cW$ and associate with each robot link a reference frame $\cB_i$, $i\in\{1,\ldots,n\}$.
+For each revolute joint, the $z$-axis of the reference frame of its child is aligned with the joint axis.

-We construct a graph $G=(\cV,\ave)$, where $\cV$ is a set of indices for the links and $\ave$ is a set of ordered pairs that indicates the relations among the links.
-In particular, we have $(i,j)\in\ave,i,j\in\cV$ if the link $i$ is the parent of link $j$.
-For robot with only spherical, revolute joints, and prismatic joints, $\ave$ has three disjoint subsets, $\ave_s$, $\ave_r$, and $\ave_p$, respectively, representing the relations among spherical, revolute joints, and prismatic joints, respectively.
+We represent the robot structure by a graph $G=(\cV,\ave)$, where $\cV$ is the set of link indices and $\ave$ is the set of ordered pairs describing parent-child relations between links.
+In particular, $(i,j)\in\ave$, with $i,j\in\cV$, if link $i$ is the parent of link $j$.
+For robots composed only of spherical, revolute, and prismatic joints, $\ave$ can be partitioned into three disjoint subsets, $\ave_s$, $\ave_r$, and $\ave_p$, corresponding to spherical, revolute, and prismatic joints, respectively.
 We denote by $n_p$ the cardinality of $\ave_p$.